pensjonatus/flash-fiction/blog/lifehacks.md

 ---
-title: 'Lifehacks'
+title: Lifehacks
 date: '2015-10-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I calculated that I wash my hands, on average, seven times a day.
 That is why I